arsy786/spring-framework-tutorials/README.md

 Controller = A controller contains the business logic of an application.
 Here, the @Controller annotation is used to mark the class as the controller.

-View = A view represents the provided information in a particular format, Generally, JSP+JSTL* is used to create a view page.
+View = A view represents the provided information in a particular format, Generally, JSP+JSTL is used to create a view page.
-*Although, Spring also supports other view technologies such as Apache Velocity, Thymeleaf and FreeMarker.
+Although, Spring also supports other view technologies such as Apache Velocity, Thymeleaf and FreeMarker.

 Front Controller = In Spring Web MVC, the DispatcherServlet class works as the front controller.
-It is responsible to manage the flow of the Spring MVC application.
+It is responsible for managing the flow of the Spring MVC application.

-Advantages of Spring MVC: Separates the roles, light-weight servlet container, powerful configuration, rapid development, easy to test, Flexible mapping.
+Advantages of Spring MVC: separates the roles, light-weight servlet container, powerful configuration, rapid development, easy to test, flexible mapping.

 Link to: [MVC Explained in 4 Minutes (YouTube/WebDevSimplified)](https://www.youtube.com/watch?v=DUg2SWWK18I)
 <br>